TiyaBelay/Task-Manager-Project/README.md

 message body.
 The message body is currently in a plain text format since it requires multi text parsing that I will be looking at later this week.
 When clicking on an email, the 'create task button' is available on the top right side of the page.
 Currently
 I've been rendering a page for the inbox, the body of the message, and the tasks.
 This will be changing into a 1-page browser during my second sprint where I will be using Angular.
-Currently, I've been rendering a page for the inbox, the body of the message, and the tasks.
-This will be changing into a 1-page browser during my second sprint where I will be using Angular.
 Currently, I'm just concentrating on the functionalities.
 Next when submitting the task, it routes to a page where the list of tasks will be living.
 I will be working on populating the list of tasks next.